Brahm Yadav: Education

 He graduated high school from Ramjas School in 1969, New Delhi.

 Political career

-Yadav independently participated in the Delhi state assembly elections in 1998 from Rajendra Nagar.
+Was elected municipal councilor from 1983 to 1987 and was deputy chairman standing committee.first time contested in 1993 delhi state assembly as Congress candidate and lost from a very narrow margin.Yadav independently participated in the Delhi state assembly elections in 1998 from Rajendra Nagar.
 In 2015, he again contested the Delhi state assembly election being an Indian National Congress party candidate from Rajinder Nagar.